department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2021-request-clarification/conversation-guide.md

 Before we start, a few things I want to mention:

 - **During this session we would like to see information about your appointments** This will mean logging into VA.gov and running through the scheduling process with your account.
 Anything we do in your account will not affect your VA health benefits.
-This information will only be used in this session.
+This information will not be used or shared outside of this research.
 Are you comfortable with sharing your health information with us today?
 - **This entire session should take about [time].** I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
 - **In this session, we want to hear your honest opinions.** We are not testing your ability.
 We just want to improve these tools to better meet Veteran's needs.
 I will not be offended by any opinions you express, and I welcome your feedback.
 - **You'll be interacting with a prototypes and a demo tool.** This is a demo tool that may not function exactly the way you expect.
 Some areas of the prototype will be clickable, and some will not.
 Since it's a demo, none of your actions will affect your actual VA information or benefits.